iTwin/bis-schemas/README.md

 ## Schema Validation

-A build is set up to validate schemas against a set of [validation rules](https://imodeljs.github.io/iModelJs-docs-output/bis/intro/bis-schema-validation/).
+A build is setup to validate schemas against a set of [validation rules](https://imodeljs.github.io/iModelJs-docs-output/bis/intro/bis-schema-validation/).
 Additionally, it performs a difference audit of all schemas against their latest released version, if one exists.
+It also validates these latest released versions by first importing them into an imodel and then validating them using [imodel-schema-validator](#imodel-schema-validation).
 The validation and difference logs are published as build artifacts and made accessible.